 Because, although I believed that I wasn’t allowing fear to stop me from going after my dreams and doing what I know I need and want for myself and my business, I was wrong.
 As I reviewed my quarterly progress on my goals these past 2 weeks, I made a discovery.
 I’ve allowed fear to shape many of my decisions – and to hold me back.

 You’d think that I wouldn’t let that happen, given the big lesson I thought I learned while battling cancer.
-But, truth be told, I’m just as human as you are.
-And sometimes I still let fear to get in my way (without even knowing it).
+But unfortunately I’m human, and sometimes let fear to get in my way (without even knowing it).

 Being Fearless Isn’t Living Without Fear (It’s Doing Regardless of Fear)